We are open for collections

 Work made during term time courses

-If you are collecting work made during a trial class or a regular term time class such as Adult Pottery Studio or Create in Clay with the Pottery Wheel, or work made in an indepependent pottery session, you will need to enter the pottery studio and have a look on your class shelves.
+If you are collecting work made during a trial class or a regular term time class such as Intensive Throwing or Create in Clay with the Pottery Wheel, or work made in an indepependent pottery session, you will need to enter the pottery studio and have a look on your class shelves.
 Work has been sorted according to class code and labelled with initials.
 If you did not sign your work then it may be found in the “unnamed work” section.
 If you have unfinished work in our damp boxes, please collect that also.
 You can store it at home in an airtight container to keep it damp, or opt to have us trim and fire it for you at the cost of one class credit.
 We are also offering online classes if you would like tuition to finish your work at home.

-Term Time course codes:
+Spring Term 2020: Term Time course codes:

 - M1: Monday morning Adult Pottery Studio with Akiko Matsuda